Botanical Name: Minthostachys setosa

 History: Peppermint and its name has its roots in Greek mythology.
 Pluto - god of the dead - fell in love with Minthe, a beautiful nymph.
 Pluto's goddess wife Persephone became jealous and turned Minthe into a plant.
 Pluto could not bring her back to life but ensured that she would have a wonderful and fragrant aroma.

-Properties: Cooling, analgesic, antispasmodic, anesthetic, decongestant, emmenagogue, expectorant, febrifuge, insecticide and stimulant.
+Properties: Known to be cooling, and as an analgesic, decongestant, emmenagogue, expectorant, febrifuge, insecticide and stimulant

 Color: Colorless to pale yellow liquid